-In any case, I-ELISA commercial or in-house kits must have been validated according to Chapter 1.1.6 Principles and methods of validation of diagnostic assays for infectious diseases.
+In any case, I-ELISA commercial or in-house kits must have been validated according to Chapter 1.1.6 Validation of diagnostic assays for infectious diseases of terrestrial animals.

 2.2.
 Complement fixation test

 There is no standardised method for the CFT and the use of an International Standard serum is therefore recommended (see Section B.2.2.2).
 The test is most conveniently carried out using the microtitration method.
 Some evidence shows that cold fixation is more sensitive than warm fixation (Ris et al., 1984), but that it is less specific.
 Anticomplementary reactions, common with sheep serum, are, however, more frequent with cold fixation.